Dr No (1962)

 James Bond is sent to Jamaica to investigate what is causing interference with American space launches on the island of Crab Key.
 Bond and adventuress Honey Ryder find the answer to the mystery and come face to face with the diabolical Dr. No.

-London, UK; Kingston, Jamaica; Crab Key.
+London, UK; Kingston, Jamaica; Crab Key (fictional).

 The only film in the series not to include a "pre-credits sequence", as the opening of the movie begins with electronic noises and the names of the producers displayed.
 The title sequence is composed of sequences of dots to the James Bond theme.
+The 25th Bond film, No Time To Die, took visual cues from this treatment, but still boasted the longest pre-titles sequence.

 As with Ian Fleming's novel, the central villain lends his name to the title of the film.